 If you happen to earn some comp dollars playing slots or table games at Casino Royale, you used to be able to apply those comps to your bill at this Outback.
 I’m not sure if this is still the case however.

 3411 S Las Vegas Blvd.

 Phone Number: (702) 251-7770

-This Outback is located on the 4th floor of the Showcase Mall, just steps away from the MGM Grand, and directly across the street from the New York – New York Hotel and Casino and the Monte Carlo.
+This Outback is located on the 4th floor of the Showcase Mall, just steps away from the MGM Grand, and directly across the street from the New York – New York Hotel and Casino and the Park MGM.

 This location has some seating that offers fantastic views of the Las Vegas Strip.